AbdElrahmanMostafaRifaat1432/AI_9months_scholarship/MY SQL/README.md

 # this repository contains a lot of queries of MYSQl on Different databases like sakila , Book store , Movies , Games
-# Also it contains creating some of the databases
+# It also contains creating some of the databases
+# It also uses sqlite3 to use python with sql queries